Jabulani-N/atlas-machine_learning/supervised_learning/classification/README.md

 # Task1

-merely changes Task0 attributes from public to private.
+Changes Task0 attributes from public to private.

+Create getters for affected attributes.